Ready to Pawty in Style!

 - Iron and ironing board (optional but recommended)

-Bandanas like these can be fully hand sewn if you wish, but will be much quicker and easier if you have a sewing machine.
+Bandanas like these can be fully hand sewn, but will be much quicker and easier with a sewing machine.
 For the best results in ongoing wear and washing, the fabrics should have similar properties and care requirements.
 Washable fabrics are recommended for dog clothing.

 Our bandanas are made with remnants of awesome matching colour-on-white and colour-on-black birthday fabric that I found in the bargain bin of the local craft shop.
 I troll it regularly for bits to stow away in my craft stash.
-Check out our handy tips on getting more versatile wear out of a reversible dog bandana for additional ideas on styling (and a DIY version that includes topstitching per the update note below).
+Check out our handy tips on getting more versatile wear out of a reversible dog bandana for additional ideas on styling.

 Sewing a Simple Reversible Dog Bandana

 - Measure or estimate your pet’s required neck size.
 If you aren’t comfortable with estimating the size, you can use a collar as a gauge or loosely measure your pet’s neck.

 - Calculate the required fabric size for your sewing project.

 You will two identical fabric triangles, one for each side of the bandana.
 They will need to be sized to suit your pet, plus a little extra around the edges for your seam allowances.
 The long edge of the finished bandana (after the seams are sewn) will need to be big enough to fit loosely around your pet’s neck plus extra to tie a small knot.
 Having two similarly sized dogs makes this super easy, as you just cut the correct size square, then halve it on the diagonal.
 See our post on no-sew pinked edge dog bandanas for diagrams, if needed.
 Remember to add extra for the seam allowances.